 Directors are encouraged to participate in other continuing education programs and events to ensure their skills and knowledge remain current.
-In 2023, one or more directors participated in continuing education provided by third parties pertaining to, among other things, board oversight of climate change and the energy transition, corporate disclosures, corporate governance and ethics, risk management, cybersecurity, artificial intelligence and internal audit.
+In 2024, one or more directors participated in continuing education provided by third parties pertaining to, among other things, board oversight of climate governance and the energy transition, cybersecurity, board strategy, and accounting and financial courses.
 Furthermore, the board recognizes the importance of the company's relationships with Indigenous communities and acknowledges the calls to action of the Truth and Reconciliation Commission of Canada, and all of the independent directors have completed the "4 Seasons of Reconciliation" course provided by the Indigenous Continuing Education Centre of the First Nations University of Canada.